 7. Arches National Park, Utah

 This park preserves over 2,000 natural sandstone arches in Eastern Utah.
 You can take trails to see arches like the Delicate Arch (pictured below), Turret Arch, and Landscape Arch in the Devil’s Garden area.

 By night, Arches National Park also has some of the darkest skies in the nation for stargazing.
 Devil’s Garden is the only campground in the park, but just south in the Moab area there are several more RV parks and campgrounds.

 Don’t miss: Hiking down the Natural Entrance

-This park in southern New Mexico has a massive network of cave passages filled with stalagmites, stalactites and other formations.
+This park in Southern New Mexico has a huge network of cave passages filled with stalagmites, stalactites and other formations.
 The largest chamber, “The Big Room” is 8.2 acres and the largest accessible cave chamber in North America.

 Most people like to explore at their own pace on the Self-Guided Tours, but if you prefer having a guide with more information, consider taking one of their ranger-guided tours.
 From May-October, the park also has a Bat Flight Program, and in the summer they host several Night Sky Events for stargazers.

 The park does not allow overnight camping, but you can find RV parks and campgrounds nearby.